malaise/ada/README.txt

 Some programs depend on anchor:XPCRE[] PCRE (Perl Compatible Regular Expressions) and work with version 7.8 or above (8.21 is OK).

+The graphical library is based on X11 and needs the font packages 75dpi and 100dpi transcoded from ISO 10646-1.

 Programs are rated from 1 (simple) to 3 (very complex), on subjective criteria.